xuelianhu/MavenTechSalesPerformance/README.md

 ## Key Assumptions
 When creating an interactive dashboard, I always like to chat with the users to make sure I truly understand the intended purpose and the questions they seek to answer with the dashboard.
 In the absence of being able to chat with the sales managers, I made the following key assumptions which I used to guide my dashboard design.

-* The main goal for sales managers is viewing the current state of play for their team, and obtaining actionable information.
-The key questions they want to answer are:
+* **The main goal for sales managers is viewing the current state of play for their team, and obtaining actionable information.** The key questions they want to answer are:
   * How is my team (as a whole and individual team members) tracking against our key KPIs?
   * Are there team members who require extra support in certain areas?
   * Where should I focus my efforts for the rest of the quarter to improve performance?
   * Is my team performing above average compared to the rest of the business?
-* Their main KPI is the dollar value of sales made, however related metrics such as number of sales, conversion %, and average sales value are also important and help to understand their total sales value.
+* Their main KPI is **the dollar value of sales made**, however related metrics such as **number of sales**, **conversion %**, and **average sales value** are also important and help to understand their total sales value.
 * They may also at times want to dive deeper and look at their team's performance over the year or in comparison to the other sales teams.
 * As the dashboard is intended for the sales managers, the most important view to them is to see their own team, rather than an Exec dashboard with higher level team comparisons.
 They may however like to look at other sales teams in more detail and there is no requirement for row level security to prevent them access to other team data.
-* It is assumed that the "Current quarter" is Q4 2017, which is the latest time period recorded in the dataset, however in reality this dashboard would continuously update over time as new data is added.
+* It is assumed that the "Current quarter" is Q4 2017, which is the latest time period recorded in the dataset.
+## Key Metrics
+* Total Sales: The cumulative revenue generated from all completed sales in Q4 2017.
+* Avg.Sale Value: The average monetary value of the selected sales team.
+* Avg.Weeks to Close: The average weeks it takes to close a sale in the sales pipeline(Prospecting > Engaging > Won) .
+* New Opportunities: The number of potential sales leads generated in Q4 2017.
+* Potential to Close: Potential sales values for records in Prospecting or Engaging stages.
+* Conversion %: The percentage of opportunities that convert to actual sales.

 ## The Dashboard
-As the dashboard is interactive, I also focused on making it user friendly for audiences who may not use Power BI every day.
-If the sales managers don't feel comfortable using the dashboard, there's no value to be gained.
-For this reason, I added a help page covering basic dashboard functionality and defining how the key metrics were calculated.
-This ensures sales managers canconfidently navigate the dashboard, and clearly interpret the information they are seeing and answer their key questions.

-The dashboard sections are explained further below.
+Based on the dashboard, here're the insights for Sales manager Celia Rouche.

 **Current Quarter Performance**

 ![Current Quarter Performance](https://github.com/user-attachments/assets/a4708276-68db-46f2-a1d9-b511d1440e10)

-This is the main page of the report, containing the most critical information for sales managers.
-Users select their name from the sales manager filter, and this populates all pages of the dashboard with their team's information.

-The key KPIs are shown clearly at the top of the page, with figures for the previous quarter and the average figure across all sales team for each metric provided below for additional context.
-This allows the sales manager to see their own figures and understand generally how they are tracking against the remaining teams and towards their own goals.

-Users can click the question mark to view more information about the dashboard, and see a definition of how each metric has been calculated, to assist with interpreting the dashboard.

-From the total sales card, users can click the arrow to dive deeper into the sales breakdown for the current quarter.
-This helps them to understand where they've had success and even see itemised sales data if required.
+* **Key Insights**
+   * **Overall Sales Decline:**
+     * Total sales for the quarter are €430K, down by 12.3% compared to the last quarter.
+Average sale value also decreased to €2,403, down 14.7%.
+     * New opportunities dropped significantly to 179 (a 54.6% decrease from last quarter), suggesting a potential issue with lead generation or sales outreach efforts.
+   * **Agent Performance:**
+     * Vicki Laflamme leads with the highest number of sales (68) and total sales value (€139,082), despite having a relatively low average sale value of €2,045.
+     * Elease Gluck has the highest average sale value at €3,792, though with fewer sales overall (23).
+     * Markita Hansen has the lowest conversion rate (50.7%) and a low average sale value of €1,580, indicating a potential area for improvement in her sales strategy.
+   * **Product Performance:**
+     * MG Advanced is the top-performing product in total sales (€174,791) with the highest conversion rate (70.8%), indicating a strong product-market fit.
+     * GTX 500 also shows high total sales (€83,377) but with a significantly lower conversion rate (60%) and only 3 sales.
+This suggests a high-value product with fewer transactions.
+     * GTX Plus Basic and GTX Basic have low total sales despite reasonable conversion rates, implying they may not be as appealing or have lower market demand.

 ![Current Quarter Sales](https://github.com/user-attachments/assets/ad72c717-9adb-44cf-a664-fbaf7c3f36ce)

+* **Key Insights**
+  * **Sector Performance**:
+    * Retail leads with €85K in sales, followed by Finance** (€65K) and Entertainment (€63K).
+These three sectors contribute a significant portion of the total sales, indicating strong demand.
+    * Lower-performing sectors include Employment(€20K) and Marketing(€18K), suggesting these areas may have less market demand or need a tailored approach to increase sales.
+  * **Top Accounts**:
+    * Xx-holding is the top account with €63K in sales, followed by Cheers(€35K) and Singletechno (€23K).
+These key accounts represent valuable, high-revenue customers and should be prioritized for retention and upselling.

+![Open Opportunities Report ](https://github.com/user-attachments/assets/205c4cdf-8bb7-4b01-968c-00343c32c861)

-From the potential to close card, managers can also dive deeper into all opportunities labelled as engaging for their team.
+From the potential to close card, manager can also dive deeper into all opportunities labelled as engaging for their team.
 They can use this detail to prioritise actions such as following up offers to close before end of quarter, and CRM cleanups e.g., opportunities that have been open for too long and need to be marked as lost.

-![Open Opportunities Report ](https://github.com/user-attachments/assets/205c4cdf-8bb7-4b01-968c-00343c32c861)

-The current quarter performance page then steps deeper into the data, with the key KPIs listed against each individual sales agent, and conditional formatting highlighting in red which team members may be struggling in a particular area.
-This allows the sales manager to identify both areas they can focus on to improve the performance, and individuals who may require additional support.
-The product level breakdown also helps identify specific areas of improvement for the team as a whole and individuals.

 **Performance by Team**